Wang Yan (tennis)

 On 23 March 2015, she reached her best singles ranking of world No. 359.
 On 1 May 2017, she peaked at No. 220 in the WTA doubles rankings.
-Wang won two singles titles and four doubles titles on tournaments of the ITF Circuit.
+In her career, Wang won two singles titles and four doubles titles on tournaments of the ITF Circuit.

 She made her WTA Tour main-draw debut at the 2015 Tianjin Open where she was given a wildcard into the doubles tournament, partnering Xun Fangying.